+Author contributions.
 TS, DW, CWM, OS, and StS conceptualized the study.
-OS, KW, and NRM collected the soil samples.
+OS, KW, NRM, and RO collected the soil samples.
 StS collected and analyzed the biocrust samples, and NRM analyzed the soil samples.
 NRM performed the analyses and prepared the manuscript.
+PK and VR gave feedback to improve the paper.